Oulun kansainvälinen koulu – Oulu International School

 OIS is open to all students, including those from municipalities outside Oulu (provided that the home municipality is willing to pay for the education), who can profit from our challenging, international programmes and are capable of learning through English.
 Students applying to our school from Oulu and surrounding municipalities come to a language proficiency assessment in February.
 Students applying should have English skills already when applying.
-While the applicants are being evaluated for their language and pre-reading skills in English (and Finnish), the guardians are asked to fill in a questionnaire regarding the application to our school.
 Applicants from abroad are generally evaluated in August.

-The application form, available from the school's website www.ouka.fi/oulu/oulu-international-school/how-to-apply-to-ois, should be returned to the school office by the end of January.
+The online application form, available from the school's website https://www.ouka.fi/oulu/oulu-international-school/how-to-apply-to-ois, should be filled by the end of January.
 Only those students whose applications are completely filled out can be admitted to the language proficiency assessment.
 Applicants from abroad are required to present a copy of their residence permit, a copy of their passport and report cards from their previous school.
 The grade-level placement of the admitted students is decided by the school's administration, based on the law for Basic Education.